crazytruth/iniesta/docs/source/iniesta/type_custom.rst

 Publishing to Custom SNS
 -------------------------

-All we need to create a custom SNSClient and initialize it.
+All we need to create a custom :code:`SNSClient` and initialize it.

-1. Initialize SNSClient
+1. Initialize :code:`SNSClient`

 .. code-block:: python